 Giuseppe - Art Quilt by Linda Diak

 Giuseppe is a one of a kind quilt designed and created by Linda Diak.
 Made of 100% high quality quilting cottons from Giucy Giuce and Andover, with 100% wool batting, and quilted with coordinating and matching threads.
 Giuseppe is 58 inches tall by 40 inches wide and comes with a hanging sleeve.
-He will bring color and life to any room or office!

 Made in Vermont